epam/UUI/uui-build/jest/unit-testing-guide.md

 | 2 | How do I test only part of the object/array?                                                        | Use partial matchers like "objectContaining", "arrayContaining", etc. More details here: https://jestjs.io/docs/expect#expectobjectcontainingobject                                    |
 | 3 | How to test component which requires svg as an input?                                               | Use SvgMock:<br/>  import { SvgMock } from '@epam/test-utils';<br/><Test icon={ SvgMock } />                                                                                           |
 | 4 | Can I use DOM api such as querySelector for testing?                                                | It's strongly not recommended.
 Such tests are more fragile, e.g. it may fail after some internal changes which doesn't affect functionality of the component (e.g. css class renaming) |

-### Hints
-1. It's often useful to create test plan or test matrix before writing any actual tests.
-It will help to create better tests for a component with minimum effort.

 ### Reference implementation
 - uui-core/src/helpers/\__tests__/IEditableDebouncer.test.tsx (fake timers)